TheMinecraftGuyGuru/vidfriends/docs/STARTUP.md

 pnpm dev       # or npm run dev
 ```

 By default the development server runs on `http://localhost:5173`.
-It proxies API requests to the Go backend using `VITE_API_BASE_URL`.
+It proxies API requests to the Go backend using
+`VITE_API_BASE_URL`.
+Leave `VITE_USE_MOCKS=true` (and `VITE_USE_MOCK_DATA=true`) if you want dashboards and invites to render without depending on the unfinished
+backend.

 ### 4.5 Verify the stack

 1. Visit `http://localhost:5173` and sign up for a new account.
+(If the backend rejects the request, fall back to the mock user
+   toggle and record the issue.)
 2. Add a friend using their username or email.
+The UI will currently use mock data when the API returns errors.
-3. Share a video link to confirm yt-dlp metadata retrieval and download-to-storage workflow.
+3. Share a video link to confirm yt-dlp metadata retrieval.
+Downloads are skipped for now, but metadata lookups should succeed
+   when `yt-dlp` is available.
 4. Check the "Feed" tab to ensure shared videos appear.
+Expect placeholder content until real friendships and shares exist in the
+   database.

-The backend logs should show API traffic and share fan-out operations, while the database should record new users, sessions, and shares.
+The backend logs should show API traffic, even if some handlers return TODO responses.
+Track unexpected failures in the roadmap so
+they can be prioritized.

 ---

 ## 5. Docker Compose workflow

 The repository ships with `deploy/docker-compose.yml` to orchestrate the services.
-Environment values are pulled from `deploy/.env` and the `.env` files in the backend/frontend directories.
+Environment values are pulled from `deploy/.env`
+and the `.env` files in the backend/frontend directories.

 ### 5.1 Build and start containers